smileyborg/UIView-AutoLayout/README.md

 Limitations
 -----------

-*	Will need to use the `NSLayoutConstraint` SDK API directly for some uncommon advanced use cases
+*	May need to use the `NSLayoutConstraint` SDK API directly for some extremely uncommon use cases

 UIView+AutoLayout vs. the rest
 ------------------------------